tari-labs/tari-university/src/protocols/grin-design-choice-criticisms/MainReport.md

 - it will encourage spending rather than holding of coins.

-The selected emission rate will result in Grin becoming a high inflationary currency with more than 10% inflation for the first 10 years, which is higher than most competing cryptocurrencies or successful fiat systems.
+The selected emission rate will result in Grin becoming a high inflationary currency with more than 10% inflation for the first 10&nbsp;years, which is higher than most competing cryptocurrencies or successful fiat systems.
 This is in comparison to other cryptocurrencies such as Monero, which will have less than 1% inflation after the first eight years in circulation, and a decreasing 0.87% inflation with the start of its tail emissions [[5]].
 Monero will have a better potential of being used as a Store of Value (SoV) in the long run.